fzammetti/knowledge-base/Networking/README.md

 You can generate a key with or without a passphrase, just follow the prompts.

-The public key will have a .pub extension and it what goes on the server.
+The public key will have a .pub extension and is what goes on the server.
 The private key, the other generated file, stays on the client.